 According to the official UK government website, the VAT threshold will remain at £85,000 taxable turnover until April 2020.
 This means that if your business is going to see a taxable turnover of £85,000 or more over the year, then you need to register for VAT with HMRC.
 Usually, this is the last step involved in setting up your new limited company.

 There are new guidelines which stipulate that you need to go digital and create digital links between your financial systems and bookkeeping systems as of the new tax year.
-The process is called “Making Tax Digital” and you can find out everything you need to know here, although a business accountant will already have knowledge of the new system and will make sure that your limited company complies with the government’s new digital regulations.
+The process is called “Making Tax Digital” and you can find out everything you need to know (Overview of making tax digital) although a business accountant will already have knowledge of the new system and will make sure that your limited company complies with the government’s new digital regulations.

 Any start-up expenses (i.e. any expenses spent on the processes listed above) can be claimed against the future revenue that your company makes.
 This makes it easier for you to save money when your company is just starting out and beginning to gain revenue.